 To prevent a tree from being pot-bound and ultimately starving to death, regular repotting is crucial.
 Re-potting your Bonsai will not keep it small; instead it will supply the tree with new nutrients that it needs to grow and flourish.

-Re-potting work normally needs to be done during the early spring; when the tree is still in dormancy.
+Repotting work normally needs to be done during the early spring; when the tree is still in dormancy.
 This way the somewhat damaging effect of repotting on a tree is reduced to a minimum, as the tree does not yet have to sustain a full-grown foliage.
-Repotting in early spring will also ensure that damage done to the root system will be repaired soon, when the tree starts growing.
+Repotting in early spring will also ensure that damage done to the root system will be repaired soon, as soon as the tree starts growing.

 Bonsai soil mixture

 Choosing the right soil mixture is crucial for the health of your trees, it should be draining enough to prevent the roots from rotting, while absorbing enough water to supply the tree with water.
 Although some tree species need special soil mixtures, the following mixture is suitable for most trees: